COACHING ALONG WITH DOCTORING

 Also, if possible, find someone who assesses with non-invasive methods, which means those that do not take x-rays if possible.
 Non-invasive methods include applied kinesiology or muscle testing, various physical diagnostic methods such as palpating or feeling the spine, visual examination of the spine and others.

 Bodywork.
-Some forms of bodywork, especially Rolfing, structural integration and methods such as foot and hand reflexology are excellent along with nutritional balancing.
+Some forms of bodywork, especially Rolfing, structural integration and methods such as foot and hand reflexology are excellent along with development.
 Both this and chiropractic are grounding for people and relaxing as well.

-With any adjunctive therapy, make sure the practitioner you recommend understands or at least is friendly toward nutritional balancing.
-Avoid anyone who might try to dissuade a client from continuing with nutritional balancing.
+With any adjunctive therapy, make sure the practitioner you recommend understands or at least is friendly toward development.
+Avoid anyone who might try to dissuade a client from continuing with development.

 Home | Hair Analysis | Saunas | Books | Articles | Detox Protocols